This post contains affiliate links. Read the full disclosure here.

 Add in the powdered sugar, ¼ cup at a time until your desired consistency is reached.
 If the buttercream is too thick, you can add ½ tablespoon of milk in at a time, thinning it out as much as you’d like.
 If buttercream is too thin, add in more powdered sugar ¼ cup at a time.

-Assembling the Mini Cakes
+Assembling the Mini Cake

 To make a crumb coat, add a thin layer of frosting to the outside of the cake, scraping off the excess with a bench scraper (this is called a crumb coat).
 Then place the cake in the freezer for 20 minutes then add another layer of frosting.